Nonprofit Donation Processing: The Ultimate Guide [Updated 2025]

 4. Payment gateway

 A payment gateway is fraud prevention used by payment processors for online donations.
-Some donation processing services have their own payment gateway systems.
+Some donation processing services have unique payment gateway systems.
 Others use a third-party one.
-Payment gateways encrypt credit card information and help reassure donors that their donations are safe.
+Payment gateways encrypt credit card information and help reassure donors that their donations remain safe.

 5. Aggregator